Help us end the cycle of poverty through education.

 Learning Yogi Foundation will provide access to quality education to 1 million children by 2030.

-Children from marginalised and underserved communities across the world are struggling to unearth their potential as they have little access to quality education in their early childhood.
+Children from marginalised and underserved communities in India are struggling to unearth their potential as they have little access to quality education in their early childhood.

 We are building this world with Atlas Mission.

-Our award-winning product, the Atlas Mission, is a first-of-its-kind educational game designed to help children learn all the curricular and non-curricular skills needed to succeed in the 21st century.
+Our award winning product called the Atlas Mission is a first of its kind educational game designed to help children learn all the curricular and non-curricular skills they need to succeed in the 21st century.

 The Atlas Mission has been proven to produce significant improvements in children’s learning outcomes.